react-navigation/react-navigation.github.io/versioned_docs/version-8.x/function-after-focusing-screen.md

 import * as React from 'react';
 import { View, Text } from 'react-native';
 import { useIsFocused, createStaticNavigation } from '@react-navigation/native';
+import {
+  createMaterialTopTabNavigator,
+  createMaterialTopTabScreen,
-import { createMaterialTopTabNavigator } from '@react-navigation/material-top-tabs';
+} from '@react-navigation/material-top-tabs';

 // codeblock-focus-start
 function ProfileScreen() {